San Diego Military Divorce Pension Lawyers

 Divorce of any kind can be difficult.
 When it comes to a military couple filing for divorce, they will face similar issues and processes that a regular civilian divorcing couple must handle such as concerns over child custody, division of assets, and financial support for alimony.
 It can become more complicated if the service member is deployed in another country during the time of the divorce proceedings.
 When a military couple files for divorce, one specific financial question that arises is surrounding the service member’s retirement pension and determining how much is allocated to the spouse.

 If either you or your spouse are in the military and in the process of filing for divorce, you’ll need an experienced San Diego military divorce attorney to help with your case.
-Especially when it comes to determining what percentage of your military pension will be divided between the two of you, having the assistance of the Law Office of Thomas M. Huguenor will be a tremendous advantage during these difficult times.
+Especially when it comes to determining what percentage of your military pension will be divided between the two of you, having the assistance of Huguenor Mattis, A.P.C. will be a tremendous advantage during these difficult times.

 What is the Law Surrounding Military Pension During a Divorce?